dense-analysis/neural/README.md

 tool will say "hello" to you in the current buffer.
 Type `:help neural` to see the full documentation.

+You can stop Neural from working by with the `NeuralStop` command.
+Unless another keybind for `<C-c>` (CTRL+C) is defined in normal mode, Neural will run the stop command by default when you enter that key combination.
+The default keybind can be disabled by setting `g:neural.set_default_keybinds` to any falsy value.

 ## 📜 Acknowledgements

 Neural was created by [Anexon](https://github.com/Angelchev), and is maintained